mlabs-haskell/hydra-auction/doc/on_chain_spec.md

 - There is one input spent from the fee escrow validator, defining the delegates.
-- There is one output per delegate.
-The conditions in `validFeeDistribution` are satisfied when applied to these outputs and the transaction fee.
+- There is at least one output per delegate such that the ada contained in that output is >= than the ada in the input from the fee validator divided by the number of delegates
 - No tokens are minted or burned.

 ```mermaid